RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.9.1.md

 * Fix for AutoRefresh being broken by the last update
 * Date search fix for Query
 * Prevent clicking on query input to edit from dismissing it
+* Remember last position and state of Preview window